 RATIONALE: Keeping in mind the interdisciplinary status of education the students usually engage in courses that develop their understanding of education but the need to discuss certain key or basic issues of education that are the building blocks are not covered in other disciplines.
 It is important that students conceptualise what they learn in sociology, psychology and philosophy as educational debates.
 This course should strengthen their understanding of education and key ideas like schooling, society, learning, policy.
 This would also help the students lessen the idealism that they borrow from other disciplines and tend to apply in education which is not a well defined space.
-This course would elicit their responses and build on the reflections of various other thinkers, researchers who have reflected on these core ideas of education like schooling, pedagogy and knowledge.
-The course differs from philosophy of education as it is education and its debates which again might draw from philosophy but does not begin from there.
+This course would elicit their responses and build on the reflections of various other thinkers, researchers who have reflected on these core ideas of education as it is education and its debates which again might draw from philosophy but does not begin from there.
 It takes debates education as central feature.